CHC43315

 Delivery

-This course will be run over 28 weeks for existing workers with a blend of face-face, work based training and assessment, and self-paced activities.
+This course will be run over 50 weeks with a blend of face-face, work based training and assessment, and self-paced activities.

 This course will be run as follows: